Return Stacking and the Cost of Leverage

 The Theory for Competitive Rates in Futures Contracts

 A foundational theorem in financial markets is the Law of One Price.
-This law states that – under certain assumptions – any assets with identical cash flows will have the same price.
+This law states that—under certain assumptions—any assets with identical cash flows will have the same price.

 With this in mind, consider two scenarios.
 In the first, we sell short a three-month S&P 500 futures contract.
 As a reminder, a futures contract will define an asset, a quantity, a date, and a price (among other things).
 The seller says, “I will deliver you this asset, on this date, in this quantity, and accept this price.”
 The buyer says, “I will accept delivery of this asset, on this date, in this quantity, and pay you this price.”
-Importantly, no cash actually changes hand when the contract is struck; it is simply an agreement between two parties.
+Importantly, no cash actually changes hands when the contract is struck; it is simply an agreement between two parties.
 By selling the three-month S&P 500 futures contract, we’re locking in a price, in the future, at which we will deliver shares of the S&P 500.

 In the second, we sell short the shares in the S&P 500 and invest the proceeds in three-month U.S. Treasury bills.
-In three months – at the same expiration date of the futures contract – we will buy back the shares and return them, along with any interest owed from borrowing the shares and any dividends paid along the way.
+In three months—at the same expiration date of the futures contract—we will buy back the shares and return them, along with any interest owed from borrowing the shares and any dividends paid along the way.

 Note that both strategies require the same initial investment (nothing) and should provide the exact same proceeds.
-Under the Law of One Price, this means that the price of the futures contract should be determined by the current price of the features of the second trade: the current level of the S&P 500, the cost of borrowing, and dividends.
+Under the Law of One Price, this means that the price of the futures contract should be determined by the current price of the futures of the second trade: the current level of the S&P 500, the cost of borrowing, and dividends.
 If the futures price deviates from this relationship, it implies an opportunity for profit.

 (More generally, the relationship between futures markets and their underlying is called Spot-Futures Parity.)

-In practice, the ability for this relationship to hold will be determined by real world market frictions, such as transaction costs and the balance sheet constraints of large institutions holding these markets in order.
+In practice, the ability for this relationship to hold will be determined by real-world market frictions, such as transaction costs and the balance sheet constraints of large institutions holding these markets in order.
 This can increase the real-world cost of borrowing away from the theoretical “risk-free rate.”
 Nevertheless, in a market where institutions compete to profit from this trade, we would expect the cost of borrowing to be driven towards the risk-free rate.

-For assets with physical delivery (e.g. commodities), there are additional costs.
+For assets with physical delivery (e.g., commodities), there are additional costs.
 For example, if we are the seller, we have to take into account the costs of physically storing the asset, insuring the asset, and delivering the asset.
-These are, collectively, known as the “cost of carry.”
+These are collectively known as the “cost of carry.”

 One of the big differences with futures, however, is that unlike when you borrow money and have to pay an explicit interest rate, the interest rate (and cost of carry) is ultimately embedded into the return of the futures contract itself.
 So, while you need to be aware of the financing rate, there are no additional operational steps required to manage the interest.